-30. Board of Directors - appointment and removal of the Chief Executive and other executive directors
+31. Board of Directors - appointment and removal of the Chief Executive and other executive directors

-- 30.1 The non-executive directors shall appoint or remove the Chief Executive. - 30.2 The appointment of the Chief Executive shall require the approval of the Council of Governors.
+- 31.1 The Non-Executive Directors shall appoint or remove the Chief Executive. - 31.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 31.3 committee consisting of the Chair, the Chief Executive and the other Non-Executive Directors shall appoint or remove the other executive directors.

-30.3 A committee consisting of the Chairman, the Chief Executive and the other non-executive directors shall appoint or remove the other executive directors.
+32. Board of Directors - disqualification

-31. Board of Directors - disqualification
+- 32.1 The following may not become or continue as a member of the Board of Directors: - 32.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged.

-- 31.1 The following may not become or continue as a member of the Board of Directors: - 31.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged. - 31.1.2 a person in relation to whom a moratorium period under a debt relief order applies under Part 7A Insolvency Act 1986; - 31.1.3 a person who has made a composition or arrangement with, or granted a Trust deed for, his creditors and has not been discharged in respect of it. - 31.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 31.2 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Board of Directors are set out in Annex 6 (SO3.23).
+- 32.1.2 a person in relation to whom a moratorium period under a debt relief order applies under Part 7A Insolvency Act 1986; - 32.1.3 a person who has made a composition or arrangement with, or granted a Trust deed for, their creditors and has not been discharged in respect of it. - 32.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on them. - 32.2 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Board of Directors are set out in Annex 6 (SO3.23).

-32. Board of Directors - meetings
+33. Board of Directors - meetings

-- 32.1 Meetings of the Board of Directors shall be open to members of the public.
+- 33.1 Meetings of the Board of Directors shall be open to members of the public.
 Members of the public may be excluded from a meeting for special reasons by resolution of the Board of Directors on the grounds that publicity would be prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons stated in the resolution and arising from the nature of the business or the proceedings.
 (A Public Interest test will be a carried out in accordance with the Code of Practice on Openness in the NHS the Department Of Health Guidance on Public Interest Disclosures.
-Copies of the documents are available from the Office of the Company Secretary). - 32.2 Members of the public may be excluded from a meeting if they are interfering with or preventing the proper conduct of the meeting. - 32.3 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
+Copies of the documents are available from the Office of the Company Secretary). - 33.2 Members of the public may be excluded from a meeting if they are interfering with or preventing the proper conduct of the meeting. - 33.3 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.

-33. Board of Directors - standing orders
+34. Board of Directors - standing orders